The fierce rainstorms that overwhelmed California’s Oroville Dam on Feb. 7 exposed what can happen when Mother Nature defies the odds.

 For Denver Water engineers, the crisis is also a foreboding reminder of their own near-emergency at Ralston Dam in 2013.

 In September of that year, nearly 15 inches of rain fell in Jefferson County over five days.
 Ralston Reservoir quickly filled to capacity, and water rushed down the primary spillway.
 On Sept.
-10, water went over the emergency spillway for the first time in the dam’s history.
+10, water went over the emergency spillway, one of the few times in the dam’s history the emergency spillway was used.

 The excess water ended up in Ralston Creek and flowed downstream before eventually entering Clear Creek.
 The floods did not damage Ralston’s concrete primary spillway, but the high water did cause some erosion to the emergency spillway.